Running Batch Workloads with AWS Lambda: When It Works and When It Doesn't

 DynamoDB/RDS (results)

-• Processing time: 15-30 seconds per document
+• Processing time is 15 to 30 seconds per document

 • Zero infrastructure management

-Why Lambda worked:
+Why Lambda worked.

 • Each document processes independently